Eve (Chase novel)

 Eve is a 1945 psychological thriller novel by British writer James Hadley Chase.
 The novel was made into a film, titled Eva, by Joseph Losey, starring Stanley Baker and Jeanne Moreau.
 It was also made into a 2018 French film starring Isabelle Huppert.

+Part of its seventeenth chapter is plagiarized from the ninth chapter of Appointment in Samarra by John O'Hara.

 Plot summary

 Set against the background of the Hollywood film industry, the story revolves around Clive Thurston, who has swindled his way to fame, and Eve, an utterly worthless woman who is beautiful to look at but lethal to love.
 The narrator describes his own thoughts and emotions and his perceptions, in relation to those of the characters whom he encounters throughout the book and also in relation to life and the world.